- Click HERE or on the cover image below to access Volume 1, 2021

-The Student Journal of Vegan Sociology is inviting papers to be featured in our second volume of the new student-centered journal.
-Housed in the International Association of Vegan Sociologists, we are calling for new ways of human and nonhuman animal interactions, encounters and ways of being.
-We would like to compile a collection of sociological papers that explore the question of nonhuman animal suffering and injustice through a variety of perspectives, which include: coexistence, rewilding, ethics, entertainment, sport, food and more.
-We would particularly like to see a global presence of papers and voices that are underrepresented in the community.
+A publication of the International Association of Vegan Sociologists, the Student Journal of Vegan Sociology calls for new ways of human and nonhuman animal interactions, encounters, and ways of being.
+The journal compiles sociological papers that explore the question of nonhuman animal suffering and injustice as well as politics of liberation and vegan identity.
+We particularly welcome global presence of papers and voices that are underrepresented in the community.

-We especially welcome novel student research and new perspectives in vegan sociology.
+Novel student research and new perspectives in vegan sociology are also prioritized.
 We recognize that student work can often be compelling, innovative, and of interest to the field, but that it often goes unrecognized.
 The aim of this journal is to spotlight student contributions to the scholarly pursuit of veganism and animal liberation.

 Submissions should respect the ethos of the International Association of Vegan Sociologists.
 As such, papers should be in accordance with anti-speciesist or vegan principles, respect nonhuman personhood, and ally with nonhuman liberation.
 Papers with insufficient sociological framework will not be considered for publication.

 Papers can be research-based or essay in style.
-We anticipate a range of papers for submission, between 2,000 and 5,000 words, using ASA citation style.
+Papers should be between 2,000 and 5,000 words, using ASA citation style.
 Papers should have an abstract and running headers and be separate from the title page, which should also include the running header as well as the author(s) name(s), affiliation(s), department(s), institutional address(s), and email address(s).
 Please do not include the author(s) name(s) on the submitted manuscript.

 This is an annual publication.
 We regret that only the best quality submissions can be accepted for publication.